x64dbg/PyQt5/README.md

 Compile scripts for PyQt5 (Qt 5.6.0), Python 2.7.11 and MSVC 2013.
 To be used by [x64dbg](http://x64dbg.com).
 Based on [Ida_Pro_Ultimate_Qt_Build_Guide](https://github.com/techbliss/Ida_Pro_Ultimate_Qt_Build_Guide) by Storm Shadow.

+When it says *Extract* make sure to completely remove the previous directory if present.

 ## Prerequisites

 1. Install VS2013 so you have `C:\Program Files (x86)\Microsoft Visual Studio 12.0\VC\vcvarsall.bat`